umbertocollodel/When_where_and_why/README.md

 # When_where_and_why

 This repositories makes available the code to produce all figures and tables in the paper:
 An, Collodel and Loungani (2021).
 "When (where and why) forecasters get it wrong?".
 Unpublished manuscript.
 Please cite us if you refer to our paper.

+We assemble a large panel of real GDP forecasts from multiple sources and with these new data study the performance of different forecasters over time and the determinants of forecast errors.
+We find that a) forecasters are extremely precise during normal periods, but never predict the onset and extent of a recession b) forecasts from different sources are extremely correlated and c) that political economy considerations play an important role in understanding forecast errors.

 ## Author